mvpearson131/cmsc430_final_project/README.md

 2. Primitive operations being provided too few/many arguments
 3. Non-Function values being applied

-It is left to the programmar to ensure that these kinds of errors do not exist in their code.
+It is left to the programmer to ensure that these kinds of errors do not exist in their code.

 ## Garbage Collection